demisto/content/Packs/Mimecast/Integrations/MimecastV2/README.md

 ### mimecast-get-policy

 ***
-Get a blocked sender policy by ID
+Get a policy by ID.

 #### Base Command